Coursemology/coursemology.org/README.md

 In case you are trying to deploy the website yourself using Passenger (aka mod_rails), here is a good guide to get started:

     http://www.web-l.nl/posts/5

-# Clockwork and delayed_job

-Coursemology has got various tasks that need to be run at various intervals; the `clockwork` and `delayed_job` gems are used for this purpose.
-These need setting up to run alongside your application instance.

-Run these tasks from your source checkout directory when your application is launched

-    $ script/delayed_job start
-    $ clockworkd -c lib/clock.rb --pid-dir=tmp/pids start

-To terminate them (for upgrading or reloading)

-    $ script/delayed_job stop
-    $ clockworkd -c lib/clock.rb --pid-dir=tmp/pids stop

 # Production builds